HistoricEngland/H.API/GettingStartedGuide.md

 ## 1. Direct API Submission

 Full details of the available API are contained here [Direct API Submission Documentation](DirectAPISubmissionDocumentation.md).
-To get access to the API, you need to be setup with an account on the gatway, which can be requested by sending an email to heritagegateway@HistoricEngland.org.uk containing your name, organisation and the reason for the access request.
+To request information on how to get access to the API please email heritagegateway@HistoricEngland.org.uk .

 ### Instructions